 Dr. Heejung Chung

-Heejung is a Senior Lecturer in Sociology and Social Policy in the School of Social Policy, Sociology and Social Research at the University of Kent, UK.
+Heejung is Reader in Sociology and Social Policy in the School of Social Policy, Sociology and Social Research at the University of Kent, UK.

 Her research interests broadly lie around issues concerning cross-national comparative analysis of welfare states and their labour markets.
 Heejung’s work focuses on individuals’ capabilities to tackle issues confronted in the spheres of work and family life looking at, for example, flexible working and work-life balance.
 The main method used to answer these question is multilevel modelling using cross-national/European data.